EOSC-synergy/sqaaas-reporting-cookiecutter/README.md

 ## #2 Implement the validate() method
-In order to have a working plugin, the **`validate()` method has to be implemented** within the validator class:
+In order to have a working plugin, the **`validate()` method has to be implemented** within the generated validator class (within `main.py` file).
+Things to consider:
- - *Expected output*: dictionary with the results of the validation through the boolean variable `valid`.
-The most simple definition of the `validate()` method could be:
+ - The *validate() method must return a dictionary* containing the validation outcome through the `valid` key, which is a boolean variable that sets the validation as successful (`True`) or unsuccessful (`False`).
+As an example, the most simple definition of the `validate()` method could be:
    ```python
    class FooValidator(BaseValidator):
        valid = False